Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/state-diagram.md

          [*] --> is_satisfied

          is_satisfied --> Draft: If the User is Not Yet Satisfied with Draft Quality or Drafts Have Not Yet Been Generated
-         Draft: Agents Write Drafts

-         Draft --> Vote: User May Participate in the Draft Writing Process
-         Vote: Agents Vote on which story they believe to be the best
+         Draft: Agents Write Drafts and Vote on Which Story They Believe to be the Best

-         Vote --> Critique: User May Veto the Vote with Their Own Preference
+         Draft --> Critique: User May Edit a Draft, Veto the Voting Process, or Agree to Continue the Process
-         Critique: Agents give critiques of Winning Draft

-         Critique --> Critique_Vote: User May Add Critiques of Their Own
-         Critique_Vote: Agents Vote on which Critiques to Focus
+         Critique: Agents Give Critiques of Winning Draft, and Vote on Which Critiques to Focus on

-         Critique_Vote --> is_satisfied: User May Select Critiques that the Agents did not Select
+         Critique -->  is_satisfied: User Can Either Edit an Agent's Critique, Veto the Critique Vote, or Agree to Continue the Process

          is_satisfied --> [*]: If the Chapter Draft is to the User's Satisfaction }